Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 Q: Do I need to get ethics approval for my research study?

-A: By the inherent nature of research, you will likely require research ethics board (REB) approval through either your health authority REB, university REB or through Research Ethics BC.
+A: Yes you will require research ethics board (REB) approval through your health authority REB, university REB or through Research Ethics BC.
 Research Ethics BC currently works with 24 institutional research ethics boards (REBs) across BC in working toward province-wide harmonized research ethics review processes.

 Q: When do I need to get operational approval from my health authority and what would be the steps?